-ADA Update: A Primer for State and Local Governments (June 2015) - This recently released U.S. Department of Justice document includes up-to-date information on the administrative requirements of the Americans with Disabilities Act Title II regulations as revised in September 2010.
-This includes sections on Reasonable Modifications, Service Animals, Other Power-Driven Mobility Devices, Effective Communications and more.
+ADA Update: A Primer for State and Local Governments (June 2015) - This U.S. Dept. of Justice document includes up-to-date information on the Americans with Disabilities Act administrative requirements including sections on Reasonable Modifications, Service Animals, Other Power-Drive Mobility Devices, Effective Communications and more.

 Service Animals: ADA Requirements – The 2010 ADA Title II regulations revised and updated the definition of a service animal and clarified many specific rules on their use.
 This brief from the U.S. Department of Justice provides a general overview of the policy rules applicable for service animals at public facilities.

 Frequently Asked Questions about Service Animals and the ADA – This excellent supplemental document provides clarifying information on many between-the-lines U.S. Dept. of Justice policies and interpretations that underlie the ADA service animal requirements.

 Effective Communication: ADA Requirements – School districts have a responsibility to provide equally effective communication for individuals with vision, hearing and speech disabilities.
 This brief from the U.S. Department of Justice provides an overview of the ADA Title II policy rules applicable for effective communications.